camunda-community-hub/camunda-process-test-coverage/README.md

 ## Just use it

-* integrates with all versions of Camunda BPM from 7.2.0 upwards
+* Integrates with all versions of Camunda BPM from 7.2.0 upwards
-* works on on Java 1.6, 1.7 and 1.8 using JUnit 4.12
+* Works on on Java 1.6, 1.7 and 1.8 using JUnit 4.12
-* is continuously checked against latest Camunda BPM releases.
+* Is continuously checked against latest Camunda BPM releases.
 See the full [**travis-ci**](https://travis-ci.org/camunda/camunda-process-test-coverage) matrix for the details.

 ## Get started with *3 simple steps*